 If you do not have an attorney, the insurance company’s attorney will almost always prepare the stipulation and agreement.
-They will then send the stip to you and ask you to sign it and return it.
-They will likely ask you to sign other documents as well.
+They will then send the stipulation and agreement to you and ask you to sign it and return it.
+They will likely ask you to sign other settlement documents as well.

 The basic idea of a workers compensation settlement is that the insurance company pays you a certain amount of money and you give up your workers compensation case.
 But, the documents you sign will sometimes do more than that.

 Can I make changes to the workers compensation settlement documents?

 Yes.
 The State Board of Workers’ Compensation does not require a certain form for workers compensation settlements.
-We almost always make several changes to settlement documents we review for our clients.
-We want to make sure these documents treat our clients fairly.
+I almost always make several changes to settlement documents I review for my clients.
+I want to make sure these documents treat my clients fairly.

 The important thing to remember is that you do not have to sign any document that is unfair.
 Remember, a workers compensation settlement is not final until the State Board approves it.
 So, if the language in the documents is not fair, you can always choose not to move forward with the settlement.